Venryx/uvicMuse/README.md

 ![Top](image.png)

-This project has two sections, first, *UVic MUSE* that connects to MUSE over Bluetooth and streams its data over UDP and LSL.
+This project has two sections, first, *uvicMuse* that connects to MUSE over Bluetooth and streams its data over UDP and LSL.
-Second, a MATLAB toolbox (and `MuseUdp.m`) that allows the user to receive *UVic MUSE* transmitted data over UDP protocol.
+Second, a MATLAB toolbox (and `MuseUdp.m`) that allows the user to receive *uvicMuse* transmitted data over UDP protocol.
-In the following sections we go through installation and usage of *UVic MUSE* and then explain about part two, MuseUdp.
+In the following sections we go through installation and usage of *uvicMuseE* and then explain about part two, MuseUdp.

-### UVic MUSE Installation
+### uvicMuse Installation

 On Windows we suggest the user to install Anaconda and run all of the following commands (including optional commands) in an Anaconda Prompt.
 You may need to install